EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 Fast-forward to 2022.

-Nowadays Perl is just another language between dozens of them.
-But it still gets the job done and let you write nice, maintainable code like any other modern language.
+Nowadays Perl is just another language among dozens of them.
+But it still gets the job done and lets you write nice, maintainable code like any other modern language.

 [Mojolicious](https://mojolicious.org/) is currently the top choice if